oracle-livelabs/oci/peoplesoft-fullstack-dr/switchover-plan/switchover-plan.md

   ![drpg plan details](./images/phoenix-drplan-detail.png)

-## Task 3: Customize the Switchover plan - Add PeopleSoft Application Shutdown group
+## Task 3: Customize the Switchover plan - Add PeopleSoft Application Shutdown group in Ashburn

 We will shutdown PeopleSoft Applicaitons in **Ashburn** region as we are doing the switchover from *Ashburn* to *Phoenix*.